xunqun/TinyChart/README.md

 # TinyChart

 TinyChart is a view module combines line chart and bar chart, to show the relevent data set in one chart view.
-The module is used for Android writing by kotlin
+The module is used for Android, writing by kotlin

 ## Introduction